Henkjan1110/intro-programming-website/data/week6/2-files-and-reading-data.md

 ## Reading Data of a Specific Format From a File

-The world is full of data that are related to other data -- these form collections.
-For example, personal information can include a name, date of birth and a phone number.
-Address information, on the other hand, can include a country, city, street address, postal number and so on.
+The world is filled with data that is related to other data, forming collections.
+For example, personal information can include a name, date of birth, and a phone number.
+Address information, on the other hand, can include a country, city, street address, postal code, and so on.

-Data is often stored in files using a specific format.
-One such format that's already familiar to us is comma-separated values (CSV) format, i.e., data separated by commas.
+Often, data is stored in files using a specific format.
+One such format that we are already familiar with is comma-separated values (CSV) format, where data is separated by commas.

 ```java
 Scanner scanner = new Scanner(System.in);